Static synthetic gauge field control of double optomechanically induced transparency in a closed-contour interaction scheme: Theory

-where $\kappa$, $\gamma_1$, $\gamma_2$ are the cavity decay, loss and gain rates of mechanical resonators, respectively, where the dissipation is introduced within the standard Markovian limit \cite{clerk2010}.
+where the dissipation is introduced within the standard Markovian limit \cite{clerk2010}.
 Being interested in the probe transmission and phase dispersion characteristics, we discard the thermal and quantum fluctuations of the variables by replacing the operators with their mean values $\hat{\aleph}(t)\rightarrow \langle\hat{\aleph}(t)\rangle\equiv \aleph(t)$ \cite{xiong2012}.
+Thereupon, our analysis essentially focuses on classical phenomena.

 The steady-state solution of this set of equations is given by

 The Heisenberg-Langevin equations are linearized around the steady-state values as $\aleph(t) = \Bar{\aleph}+\delta\aleph(t)$ by ignoring the nonlinear terms \cite{wang2019mechanical,xiong2012}, and the following equation of motions for perturbation terms $\delta\aleph(t)$ are found